lizhang101/Algorithm-DataStructure/Algorithms/readme.md

   ```

 ## [Recursion](http://www.geeksforgeeks.org/recursion/)
+The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as recursive function.

+In recursive program, the solution to base case is provided and solution of bigger problem is expressed in terms of smaller problems.

+Examples of such problems are Towers of [Hanoi (TOH)](http://quiz.geeksforgeeks.org/c-program-for-tower-of-hanoi/), [Inorder/Preorder/Postorder Tree Traversals](http://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/), [DFS of Graph](http://www.geeksforgeeks.org/depth-first-traversal-for-a-graph/), etc.

+### direct recursion vs indirect recursion
+### tailed recursion vs non-tailed recursion
+### recursive programming vs iterative programming

 ## Greedy Algorithms
 In greedy algorithm approach, decisions are made from the given solution domain.
 As being greedy, the closest solution that seems to provide an optimum solution is chosen.